stateful/docs.runme.dev/docs/guide/sops.md

 ### **Encrypt Your Secrets**[](https://docs-runme-55rq3q1vz-stateful.vercel.app/guide/k8s-secret#encrypt-your-secrets)

-To encrypt your secret, ensure you have set the following:
+To encrypt your secret, ensure you have the following information set:

 - Your environment variables
 - Your manifest `runme-secrets.yaml` file containing your secrets.
-If you have not done this, create one using the following YAML manifest in [our repo](https://github.com/stateful/blog-examples/blob/main/kubernetes/k8s-secret/sops/runme-secrets.yaml).
+If you have not done this, create one using the following YAML manifest in [our repository ](https://github.com/stateful/blog-examples/blob/main/kubernetes/k8s-secret/sops/runme-secrets.yaml).
 - Click the **execute cell** button.

 ![encrypt](../../static/img/guide-page/runme-encrypt.png)